TusharGupta-Developer/CodeAntAI/README.md

 This repository contains the frontend implementation of the design provided in the Figma file as part of the Frontend Developer Intern assignment for CodeAnt AI.
 The project showcases a responsive and functional user interface built using **ReactJS, HTML, and CSS**, utilizing **CSS variables** and adhering to best practices for clean, maintainable, and scalable code.

+### 📝 Note:
+-  I have yet to finish this project assignment completely due to the fact that I got to know about this project extremely late.

 ## 🛠️ Technologies Used
 - **ReactJS**: For building the UI components and managing state.
 - **React Router**: For seamless navigation between different sections of the application.